 Lingopie: Maybe The Next Best Thing To Immersion

-As I highlighted in the Rosetta Stone section above, immersion is the fastest path to fluency.
-And while I did say that Rosetta Stone’s learning framework might be the next best thing to immersion, that’s not totally true.
-You also have to consider Lingopie’s approach: binge-watching TV shows and movies.
+As I highlighted in the Rosetta Stone section above, immersion is the fastest path to learning Spanish.
+That’s exactly why I value Lingopie’s learning method: binge-watching TV shows and movies.

 Premium Video Content